danc-data/SQL_Project_Jobs/README.md

 **VSCode Competency**: I now consider myself competent in the major functionalities that it offers.
 I now have the groundwork knowledge necessary to master the software by challenging myself to progressively learn.

-**Database management with pgAdmin**: I am now familiar with database creation and management software, and the complex setup it requires.
+**Database management with pgAdmin**: I am now familiar with this database creation and management software, and the complex setup it requires insofar as what was required for this project.

-**Git & GitHub Familiarity**: This project helped me realise the importance and the power of GitHub in sharing projects and enabling collaboration functionality.
+**Git & GitHub Project Familiarity**: This project helped me realise the importance and the power of GitHub in sharing projects and enabling collaboration functionality.

 **and much more.**